What is Surgical Trauma?

 Postoperative Care

-Proper wound care, early mobilization, and monitoring for complications are essential in minimizing the impact of “what is surgical trauma.”
+Proper wound care, early mobilization, and monitoring for complications are essential in minimizing the impact of surgical trauma.

 What is Surgical Trauma?: Causes

-Factors that can cause or contribute to what is surgical trauma include:
+Factors that can cause or contribute to surgical trauma include:

 What is Surgical Trauma and Its Psychological and Physical Effects?